EthnTuttle/mute-on-lock/README.md

 ## How It Works

-The service uses the systemd-logind D-Bus API to monitor for:
+The service monitors multiple D-Bus interfaces to catch lock/unlock events:

-- `Lock`/`Unlock` signals from your session
+1. **systemd-logind** - Monitors `Lock`/`Unlock` signals from your session and `PrepareForSleep` signals for suspend/resume
+2. **GNOME ScreenSaver** - For GNOME desktop environments, monitors the `ActiveChanged` signal
-- `PrepareForSleep` signals for suspend/resume
+3. **Other desktop environments** - Falls back to systemd-logind signals for KDE, XFCE, etc.

 When a lock or suspend event is detected, it uses `pactl` to mute the default audio sink.
 When unlocking or resuming, it unmutes only if the audio wasn't already muted before locking.